 It’s the amount of information that you need to attach to each product to make it e-Commerce “ready” for sale.

 We run WooCommerce on our shop because we like the integration between WordPress publishing and WooCommerce.
-And because when you “list” a product in your online store, you are essentially “publishing” a page about that specific product.
+And because when you “list” a product in your online store, you’re basically “publishing” a page about that specific product.

 You have all the options you have when you publish a page.